sarah-bluhm-at-aalto/predictSD/readme.md

 Out[2]: DAPI10x C:\testSet\labels\ctrl_2021_101657_DAPI10x.labels.tif
 ```

 `PredictObjects` also accepts instances of `StarDist2D` or `StarDist3D` models instead of bare name-strings.
+Additionally, similar to predictSD-models, the 2D pre-trained models of StarDist, i.e., the provided fluorescent and H&E
+stained models can be used with only their names: <samp>'2D_versatile_fluo'</samp> and <samp>'2D_versatile_he'</samp>,
+respectively.
 ```python
 from stardist.models import StarDist2D                          # Stardist models are also imported through predictSD